dotnet/android/Documentation/workflow/Localization.md

 so when adding a new message, follow these steps:

  1. Add the new message to `src/Xamarin.Android.Build.Tasks/Properties/Resources.resx`.
-Use the message code as the name of the resource.
-For example, for the message text associated with code `XA0000`, use `XA0000` as the name:
+Use the error or warning code as the resource name.
+For example, for `XA0000`, use `XA0000` as the name:

     ![Managed Resources Editor with XA0000 as the name for a resource][resources-editor]